SAP-samples/cloud-cf-espm/README.md

 In case you find a bug/need support please create github issues

-# License
+## License

-Copyright (c) 2018 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](/LICENSE) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt)file.